ConnorXCX/LeetCode/String/0005 - Longest Palindromic Substring/README.md

-# Longest Repeating Character Replacement
+# Longest Substring Without Repeating Characters

-You are given a string s and an integer k.
-You can choose any character of the string and change it to any other uppercase English character.
-You can perform this operation at most k times.

-Return the length of the longest substring containing the same letter you can get after performing the above operations.
+Given a string `s`, find the length of the **longest substring**, a contiguous non-empty sequence of characters within a string, without repeating characters.